donnchawp/on-this-day-block/readme.txt

 * Responsive design
 * Customizable alignment and spacing
 * Support for custom CSS classes
+* Available as a Gutenberg block, shortcode, or widget

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/on-this-day-block` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
+3. You can use the plugin in three ways:
-3. Use the block editor to add the 'On This Day' block to any post or page
+   * Block Editor: Add the 'On This Day' block to any post or page
+   * Shortcode: Use `[on-this-day]` in any post, page, or text widget
+   * Widget: Add the 'On This Day' widget through the WordPress widget screen

 == Frequently Asked Questions ==